Locally Private Sampling with Public Data: Introduction

 To relax this assumption, local differential privacy (LDP) was introduced by \citet{Shiva_subsampling}, allowing users to randomize their data on their own devices before sharing it with an \textit{untrusted} curator.
 This model, with considerably weaker assumption in the trust model, has made LDP particularly appealing to both users and tech companies --- the first large-scale deployments of DP was in the local model \citep{Apple_Privacy, erlingsson2014rappor}.

 However, a significant limitation of traditional LDP approaches is the assumption that each user only possesses a single data record.
 In reality, users typically have multiple data records across different modalities, such as photos, text messages, or even whole datasets.
-To address this issue, \citet{husain2020local} proposed treating each user’s local data as a probability distribution.
+A line of research, called user-level privacy, addresses this by assuming that the users possess datasets of the same size generated from an underlying distribution \citep{Ulevel2, Ulevel3, Ulevel4, Ulevel1}.
+Although this line of work is more realistic, the assumption that all users must have a dataset of the same size introduces practical limitations.
+To mitigate this shortcoming, \citet{husain2020local} proposed treating each user’s local data as a probability distribution.
 They then developed a differentially private \textit{sampling} algorithm that takes a user's probability distribution as input and releases a single sample that closely approximates the distribution.
 This method demonstrated better performance compared to ad-hoc private sampling techniques such as private kernel density estimation \citep{Private_KDE} and private GAN \citep{DP_GAN}.
 Nevertheless, it still has a major limitation: it relies heavily on an arbitrary reference distribution.
 As a result, the performance of the algorithm is highly sensitive to the choice of reference distribution, making it less reliable in practice.
+To address these limitations, \citep{park2024exactly} recently developed a minimax formulation for locally private sampling.
+They fully characterized the minimax risks in terms of all general $f$-divergences in both discrete and continuous settings and identified the optimal samplers that achieve these risks.
+Their empirical results demonstrated that their samplers significantly outperform the approach of \citet{husain2020local} for any reference distribution.

-In our work, we resolve this issue by identifying the optimal target distribution for the worst-case input distribution.
-Our approach ensures a minimal gap between the worst-case input and the corresponding sampling distribution, guaranteeing robust performance.
-This makes our locally private sampler more versatile, as it can be applied regardless of the underlying distribution.
-Furthermore, we recognize that many applications involve publicly available data that do not require privacy protection.
-Incorporating such public data might improve the overall accuracy of the system, as evidenced by several recent works (see \Cref{section_related_work}).
-Since public data is not subject to privacy guarantees, our private sampler should utilize it without perturbing it.
+Building on this framework, we extend the work of \citet{park2024exactly} to incorporate publicly available data that do not require privacy protection.
+Our goal is to design optimal samplers that generate private samples while preserving the integrity of public data.
+This ensures that when the user's data distribution closely aligns with the public data (viewed as a distribution), the resulting sampling distribution remains similarly aligned.